snoopdeep/scopelyAssignment/README.md

 1. State Representation:
    - Chose JSON for its simplicity and flexibility
    - Considered using a database but opted for file-based storage for simplicity
-   - Could have used binary format for performance but prioritized readability

 2. Code Organization:
    - MVC pattern for clear separation of concerns